jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) recovery includes restoration and enhancement.
 Relationship with section CZ 30
 (6) Section CZ 30 does not apply to modify the application of this section.
+Secondary legislation
+(7) An Order in Council under subsection (4) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### CZ 30 Transitional provision: application of certain accommodation provisions
 When this section applies